odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

 a full fledged CMS to customize various parts of your applications -- import a file (or a spreadsheet) and you're done.

-Doing this in JavaScript is even easier, as expressions are fundamentally valid JS code that can be executed without the need of a [custom parser](http://symfony.com/doc/current/components/expression_language/extending.html).
+Doing this in JavaScript is even easier, as expressions are, fundamentally, valid JS code that can be executed without the need of a [custom parser](http://symfony.com/doc/current/components/expression_language/extending.html).
 Let's take a look at some expressions from the [Symfony2 website](http://symfony.com/doc/current/components/expression_language.html):